Saath Nibhaana Saathiya 2: Casting

 In June 2022, Devoleena returned to Saath Nibhaana Saathiya 2, to help Gehna resolve her family issues, and to celebrate her 10-year anniversary of being part of Saath Nibhaana Saathiya.

 Reception

-Critics
+Critical reception

 The Times of India reviewed, "Ahem's mysterious presence in Gopi's life, Kokila's sass and injustice towards Gehna will keep you hooked."

 India Today criticized the launch of the new season as unnecessary and on the other hand criticizing the former season saying, "During the course of seven years, the show took three major leaps – eight years, 10 years and four years.
 That is 22 years in total.
 Yet they've something left to tell the audience?
 Needless to say, how the show turned to be ridiculous on several occasions.
 Saath Nibhaana Saathiya tried to be progressive but the show was regressive to the core."